ocamltest/ocamltest/README.markdown

 Installation
 ------------
-To use the package in your OCaml projects, install ocamltest by running:
+To use the package in your OCaml projects, install OCamlTest by running:

     sudo omake install

-Un-installing
+Uninstalling
 -------------
-To remove the installed ocamltest OCaml package, run:
+To remove the installed OCamlTest OCaml package, run:

     sudo omake uninstall